trueagi-io/hyperon-experimental/README.md

 # Overview

-This is reimplementation of the [C++ Hyperon prototype](https://github.com/trueagi-io/hyperon) from scratch in Rust programming language.
+This is reimplementation of the [C++ Hyperon prototype](https://github.com/trueagi-io/hyperon) from scratch in a Rust programming language.
-The goal of the project is to replace the previous prototype but work is in progress so some features are absent.
+The goal of the project is to replace the previous prototype.
+Work is in progress so some features are absent.
-Please see [Python examples](https://github.com/trueagi-io/hyperon/tree/master/python/tests) of previous version to become familiar with Hyperon features.
+Please see [Python examples](./python/tests) and [Python examples of previous version](https://github.com/trueagi-io/hyperon/tree/master/python/tests) to become familiar with Hyperon features.

 # Prerequisites